 Q: What is the estimated time to complete these checks?

 A: Current times are estimated to be 5-7 minutes for background checks and approximately 2-3 minutes to print and issue a pass or badge.
 These times are after your number is called and sit down with a clerk.
 Overall wait times will vary based on the number of customers at the Visitor Welcome Center.

 Q: What if I ride the bus and the other passengers don’t have an ID?

-A: The bus driver will be responsible for ensuring all personnel boarding the bus are in possession of an installation access credential, or entitled to Fort Cavazos access before boarding.
-If personnel (over the age of 18) are found on board not entitled to installation access the bus will be denied access and redirected to a Visitor Control Center; causing significant delay.
+A: The bus driver will be responsible for ensuring all personnel boarding the bus are in possession of an installation access credential or entitled to Fort Cavazos access before boarding.
+If personnel (over the age of 18) are found on board not entitled to installation access the bus will be denied access and redirected to a Visitor Welcome Center, causing significant delay.